ftvkyo/ftvkyo.github.io/content/post/my-time-and-focus-01.md

 ---
-title: "On self-organization, part 1: But why?"
+title: "My Time and Focus.
+Part 1: But why?"
 date: 2022-10-21T11:00:00+01:00
-tags: [Reflection, Organization]
+tags: [Reflection, Organisation, Psychological]
 toc: true
 aliases:
-- "003"
+- "003-on-self-organization-01"
 description: >
-  Exploring methods of personal organization and why I would want to do that.
+  Exploring methods of personal organisation and why I would want to do that.
 ---

-{{< figure src=`/img/003/fix-all-problems.svg` alt=`Checkbox "Fix all problems"` >}}
+{{< figure src=`/img/post/my-time-and-focus-01/fix-all-problems.svg` alt=`Checkbox "Fix all problems"` >}}

 ## Introduction